 The market has several materials for kitchen countertops and surfaces.
-You need some knowledge of these materials before you make up your mind on the one that you will be using.
+You need some knowledge of these materials before you make up your mind about the one that you will be using.
 Kitchen remodeling can be a costly endeavor and you don’t want to discover that you used the wrong material after you have gone through the whole process.
 In this article, we will be looking at some of the common materials used in making kitchen countertops and surfaces.
 All this information is critical especially if you want to make an educated decision.

 Marble comes top on our list of top kitchen countertops and surfaces.
 Marble is not as common as other materials like granite even though it has one of the best heat resistant features.
 You can repair small scratches on the marble material by just sanding them finely and making a mineral oil application.
 Marble is one of the classic kitchen countertops and surfaces materials.
 It has a natural-stone appearance with no heavy graining or veining and is highly heat resistant.
-Like limestone and soapstone, marble scratches, cuts, and nicks with a lot of ease and some stains are very tough for you to wash them away.
+Like limestone and soapstone, marble scratches, cuts, and nicks with a lot of ease and some stains are very tough for you to wash away.

-Marble tends to be highly priced and hence you will not see it on most kitchen surfaces.
+Marble tends to be highly-priced and hence you will not see it on most kitchen surfaces.
 You can either use it on an inset or island at a baking center.
 Marble requires maintenance on a regular basis because it stains with a lot of ease.
 Some new sealers can also retard staining and the best cure is professional sealing.
 Marble is beautiful, heatproof, and waterproof.

 Corian is manufactured by DuPont from an acrylic nonporous polymer.
-This surface is available in a broad range of colors like white, fire engine, and speckled cobalt blue among others.
+This surface is available in a broad range of colors like a white, fire engine, and speckled cobalt blue among others.
 The pattern and coloring tend to be consistent all over the countertop and hence the wear and tear that occurs over time will not make it change its appearance.
 Corian has a smooth overall look that resembles that of the stone surface.
 You can easily repair the damage by light sanding and scrubbing.
-Corian countertops and surfaces can be highly priced in comparison to other materials like granite.
+Corian countertops and surfaces can be high-priced in comparison to other materials like granite.
 Make sure you don’t cut or chop directly on the countertop surface if you want to retain the top shape of Corian.
 You can also cause damages to this surface by placing a hot pan or pot on it.

 Granite is one of the most common materials used for kitchen countertops and surfaces.
-The beauty with granite is that it resembles the appearance of stones but calls for very little maintenance.
-Most stains, abrasive pads, serrated knives and hot pots could not match quartz that is a combination of resin, color, and mineral.
+The beauty of granite is that it resembles the appearance of stones but calls for very little maintenance.
+Most stains, abrasive pads, serrated knives, and hot pots could not match quartz that is a combination of resin, color, and mineral.
 This countertop material comes in vibrant colors together with patterns that resemble marble and granite.
 The main undoing of quartz is that its corners and edges can chip with a lot of ease.
 You will need a highly experienced kitchen remodeling expert to repair such surfaces.
 Rounded edges tend to come in very handy.

 Glass countertops come in a broad range of colors and textures.
 Most of these countertop surfaces are entrenched with materials that support a mix of greens, blues, and browns among other colors that fit into any kitchen color palette.
-We also have countertop surfaces that come from the recycled glass.
+We also have countertop surfaces that come from recycled glass.
 This is an eco-friendly option that can also be designed to resemble granite countertops by using a mixture of colored glass pieces.
 You can get recycled glass surfaces in resin, concrete, or tiles depending on materials that best suit your kitchen.
 Glass countertops is an excellent DIY choice even though it can be quite pricey.
 However, you can reduce the budget by mixing glass countertops with other surfaces.
 Therefore, the glass material will become an accent and not a material that you use throughout the kitchen.

 It’s very easy to get tile patterns and colors that blend well with the overall theme of your kitchen.
 Tiles come in a broad range of materials like granite, slate, and ceramic.
 You can decide to use a single pattern and color throughout your design or mix different patterns to create a checkerboard design.

 This is a natural material that produces a unique look for every slab.
 However, rare colors and veining of this material tend to cost more.
-The good thing about these granite materials is that scratches, cuts, and heat don’t cause any harm to it.
+The good thing about these granite materials is that scratches, cuts, and heat don’t cause any harm to them.
 Matte and polished granite finishes resist most stains as long as you seal them properly.
 The most important thing is to just pick a look that you are going to love.
-These strong points make granite to be one of the best material for your kitchen countertops and surfaces.
-However, you will require periodic ceiling in order to fend off stains.
+These strong points make granite to be one of the best materials for your kitchen countertops and surfaces.
+However, you will require a periodic ceiling in order to fend off stains.
 Like the case of quartz, the corners and edges of granite can easily chip and need a professional to repair them.

 Quartzite comes with several benefits to homeowners.
 First, this material is more durable in comparison to granite.
 The material may resemble Marble but it does not etch.
 This is a cheap but high-quality countertop material and you can buy them at any stone yard.
-The material requires little maintenance and they naturally occur in the blue and red shades.
+The material requires little maintenance and naturally occurs in the blue and red shades.

 Cambria countertops offer so many benefits to the homeowner.
 This material is well known for superior strength, durability, and performance.
 It produces nonporous kitchen countertops and surfaces that will not absorb any liquids or food substances.
 Cambria is resistant to staining from common spills like tea, coffee, and wine.
 Most sellers offer a limited lifetime warranty for this countertop product.